 IVRS has a close working relationship with the bureau responsible for Special Education within the Iowa Department of Education.
-Several joint statewide training and resources have been developed/provided which includes training on WIOA, VR Services, Local School Plans, the Local School Plan Implementation Guide, collaboration, and the Department of Education/Local Education Agency/Iowa Department for the Blind/ IVRS Collaboration Frequently Asked Questions.
+Several joint statewide training and resources have been developed/provided which includes training on WIOA, VR Services, Local School Plans, the Local School Plan Implementation Guide, collaboration, and the DE/LEA/IDB/IVRS Collaboration Frequently Asked Questions.

 Over the next two years, additional joint statewide training will be developed/provided on the new IEP system in Iowa (ACHIEVE).
-This training will be a collaboration between IVRS, Iowa Department of Education and the Iowa Department for the Blind and will provide understanding on the new system, requirements, language and design of the IEP.
+This training will be a collaboration between IVRS, DE and the IDB and will provide understanding on the new system, requirements, language and design of the IEP.